Random Marked Sets

-{\bf Abstract.} We introduce a new class of stochastic processes which are defined on a random set in $\mathbb{R}^d$.
-These processes can be seen as a link between random fields and marked point processes.
-Unlike for random fields, the mark covariance function need in general not be positive definite.
+{\bf Abstract.} We aim to link random fields and marked point processes and therefore introduce a new class of stochastic processes which are defined on a random set in $\mathbb{R}^d$.
+Unlike for random fields, the mark covariance function of a marked random set is in general not positive definite.
 This implies that in many situations the use of simple geostatistical methods appears to be questionable.
 Surprisingly, for a special class of processes based on Gaussian random fields, we do have positive definiteness for the corresponding mark covariance function and mark correlation function.

 {\bf Classification.} Primary: 60G60, 60G55; secondary: 60G15, 60D05

 {\bf Keywords.} random field, random set, marked point process, mark correlation function, mark covariance function